Hyundai Kona Electric vs Jaecoo J5

 Feature Showdown

-The Hyundai Kona Electric features a 12.3-inch touchscreen, while the Jaecoo J5 gets a 13.2-inch display.
+The Hyundai Kona Electric features a 12.3-inch touchscreen paired with a 12.3-inch digital dash, while the Jaecoo J5 gets a 13.2-inch display and 8.9-inch instruments.
 Apple CarPlay and Android Auto are standard across both.

-The Jaecoo J5 counters with ventilated seats, power tailgate and ambient lighting that the Hyundai Kona Electric does not offer.
+The Hyundai Kona Electric stands out with wireless charging, heated front seats and V2L that you will not find on the Jaecoo J5.
 Which feature set matters more depends on your daily routine and priorities.

 Drivetrain